Mass Hierarchies and Quantum Gravity Constraints in DKMM-refined KKLT: Conclusion

 In this paper we extended the usual KKLT construction by the concrete mechanism of DKMM to stabilize the complex structure moduli such that $W_0$ is guaranteed to be exponentially small.
 The objective was to derive what additional constraints this imposes on the length and mass scales of the geometry and the light fields involved.

 First, using geometric consistency constraints we derived a lower and an upper bound for the length of the throat.
 Mutual consistency then directly led us to a bound for the four-cycle volume in terms of the D3-tadpole contribution coming from the throat fluxes.
-Thus, this direct computation for the Klebanov-Strassler throat is consistent with a former indirect argument using the D3-brane backreaction \cite{Carta:2019rhx,Gao:2020xqh}.
+Thus, this direct computation for the Klebanov-Strassler throat is consistent with a former indirect argument using the D3-brane backreaction \cite{Carta:2019rhx}.

 We then considered the explicit stabilization of the final light moduli $(Z,S,T)$, working in a framework where all heavier complex structure moduli have been assumed to be fixed via three-form fluxes.
 We employed the methods and the analysis of \cite{Blumenhagen:2019qcg}, but generalized it such that we also included the axio-dilaton and therefore the string coupling constant in the set of light fields.
-Following the generalization of the DKMM mechanism to the conifold regime we invoked a racetrack scenario for its stabilization.
+Following the generalization of the DKMM mechanism to the conifold regime we invoked a race-track scenario for its stabilization.
 For the absence of non-perturbative corrections in the K\"ahler moduli, the scalar potential was found to be positive-semidefinite and to obey a modified no-scale structure.

 Computing the appearing mass scales, we found that this DKMM-refined KKLT scenario comes with a couple of strong constraints.
 In our more restricted Scenario 1 we found that one is driven to a regime where the bulk mass scale does not decouple from the throat mass scale.
 Clearly, this invalidates the employed low energy effective action in the throat.
-Moreover, analogous to the recent work \cite{Lust:2022lfc} we found that as a consequence, the cosmological constant of the dS minimum is parametrically larger than the (throat) species scale.
+Moreover, analogous to the recent work \cite{Lust:2022lfc} we found that as a consequence, the energy scale of the uplift is parametrically larger than the (throat) species scale.
 Recall that \cite{Lust:2022lfc} claim that the whole DKMM construction ceases to be controllable even before the uplift.